SamSamhuns/yolov5_export_cpu/README.md

 <details>
   <summary>OpenVINO Docker</summary>

+[Install docker](https://docs.docker.com/get-docker/) in your system if not already installed.

-Install docker in your system and run the OpenVINO dev docker image.
-The `yolov5` directory containing the ONNX model must be in the current working directory.
+Pass the docker run command below in a terminal which will automatically download the OpenVINO Docker Image and run it.
+The `models` directory containing the ONNX model must be in the current working directory.

 ```bash
 docker run -it --rm \